 Most importantly, mixed reality has reshaped the dynamic between brands and their target audience.
-No longer will customers be using ad blockers and avoiding your email campaigns, but will be actively seeking out what VR experiences your brand has to offer.
+No longer will customers be using ad blockers and avoiding your email campaigns, but they will be actively seeking out what VR experiences your brand has to offer.
 You’ll gain time to curate how you will engage with your customers as they come looking for you.

 Brands that explore digital realities now are more likely to be at the forefront of the field.
 It’s the best time to try and test new innovative MR strategies before this space really explodes.
-Whilst we can’t affirmatively conclude the future; marketing is guaranteed to revolve around mixed reality.
+Whilst we can’t affirmatively conclude the future, marketing is guaranteed to revolve around mixed reality.

 Save costs and improve efficiencies

 Most startups are established with the primary goal of generating money.
 Once they’re on track, expansion follows.
 In order to protect and maximize profits as a means of survival and expansion, saving costs and maximizing efficiencies become key to all SMEs.

 Employee recruitment and training can be costly.
 As an SME, the importance of sourcing, training, and retaining the best talent out there cannot be understated.
 Businesses are deploying mixed reality strategies into their recruitment processes.